Children around the world

 Yi women, clad in traditional dresses, shop at a market in Yuanyang, carrying their children on their back.
 (Photos copyright © by Kaj Halberg)

-This little Yi girl is playing with bits of banana leaves, used by her parents to wrap around goods, which they sell at a market in Yuanyang.
+This little Yi girl is playing with bits of banana leaves, used by her parents to wrap around goods, which they sell at the market in Yuanyang.
 (Photo copyright © by Kaj Halberg)

 Young Yi mother, Yuanyang.
 (Photo copyright © by Kaj Halberg)